On Void

 The feeling of loneliness chills your spine.

-Your strength and courage are fatigued from the battle with emptiness.
+Your strength and courage are drained from the battle with the emptiness.

 If you lose, that is the end of your existence.